PaulBappoo/ai-group-chat/README.md

 3. Configure the application:
    - Enter your OpenRouter API key (get one from https://openrouter.ai/keys)
+   - Set the Max Rounds Per Prompt (1-10) to control discussion length
    - Customize the system prompts for each AI participant
    - Choose whether to save your configuration to disk
    - Click "Save and Start Chat" to begin

 ## Configuration Persistence

-The application can save your configuration (API key and system prompts) to a local file:
+The application can save your configuration (API key, system prompts, and max rounds) to a local file:

 - By default, settings are saved to `config.json` in the application directory
 - File permissions are set to be readable only by the owner (on Unix systems)